Head-To-Head Comparison: Dais (DLYT) versus The Competition

 |2.60

-As a group, “Miscellaneous manufacturing industries” companies have a potential upside of 1,658.63%.
-Given Dais’ rivals higher probable upside, analysts clearly believe Dais has less favorable growth aspects than its rivals.
+As a group, “Miscellaneous manufacturing industries” companies have a potential upside of 1,631.77%.
+Given Dais’ competitors higher probable upside, analysts clearly believe Dais has less favorable growth aspects than its competitors.

-4.6% of Dais shares are owned by institutional investors.
-Comparatively, 33.9% of shares of all “Miscellaneous manufacturing industries” companies are owned by institutional investors.
-22.3% of Dais shares are owned by insiders.
-Comparatively, 16.4% of shares of all “Miscellaneous manufacturing industries” companies are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.
+4.6% of Dais shares are held by institutional investors.
+Comparatively, 33.9% of shares of all “Miscellaneous manufacturing industries” companies are held by institutional investors.
+22.3% of Dais shares are held by company insiders.
+Comparatively, 16.4% of shares of all “Miscellaneous manufacturing industries” companies are held by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.

 Summary